Hödekin: Wisdom ring

 A vague parallel noted is the Lower Lusatian tale of "The ghostly dog and the laurel wreath" ("Der geisterhafte Hund und der Lorbeerkranz"), though in the latter tale, a man shadowed by the black dog gets rid of it after buying a laurel wreath.

 Exorcism

-The sources tell that the Bishop Bernard finally made use of his "ecclesiastical censures" (per censuras ecclesiasticas") or spells (Beschwörung) to exorcise the kobold from the premises.
+Sources state that the Bishop Bernard finally made use of his "ecclesiastical censures" (per censuras ecclesiasticas) or spells (Beschwörung) to exorcise the kobold from the premises.
 (Note: Francisci (1690),: "Kirchen-Beschwerungen", echoed by Grimms' DS. who note this midways in their account, whereas it occurs at the end of Trithemius's account.)

 Golden nails

 An episode of the Hütchen giving an impoverished nailsmith a magic piece of iron from which golden nails could be made; the spikes appearing in rolls out of the holes, and could be cut inexhaustibly without diminishing the ore.
 (Note: (Grimms 1816), om. by Roscoe, mentioned by St Clair Baddeley Added to the German translation of Keightley.)
 The Hütchen also gave the smith's daughter a roll of lace which could be meted out inexhaustibly without diminishing the supply.
 (Note: This also mentioned by St Clair Baddeley.)